Selecting Your Heater Type

 - If your heater has a fan (you can hear it or feel air blowing), use Fan-forced

-- If your heater is mounted in the ceiling or is a flat panel that radiates heat, use Radiant
+- If your heater is mounted in the ceiling or is a flat radiant panel, use Radiant (V1 only) or Baseboard (V2 and Lite)

 Get Support